Heart disease is the leading cause of death for men and women in the United States. Every year, 1 in 4 deaths are caused by heart disease.

 - Encourage families to make small changes, like using spices to season their food instead of salt.

-- Motivate teachers and administrators to make physical activity a part of the school day to help students start good habits early.
+- Motivate teachers and administrators to make physical activity a part of the school day.
+This can help students start good habits early.

 - Ask doctors and nurses to be leaders in their communities by speaking out about ways to prevent heart disease.